amireson/soilice/readme.md

 `src_soil.py` is used to configure and run the model.
 It is unlikely users would ever need to edit this script, and there is no simple way to do that.

 `src_constitutiveFunctions.py` is used to define all the constitutive relations - that is the soil hydraulic and thermal properties.
+Review the default configuration [here](soilice/src_constitutiveFunctions.py).
 To edit these functions, the user must copy this script into their working folder.
 Whenever $\text{soilice}$ is run from within that folder the local copy of this script is used.
 Run the following commands (e.g. in a Jupyter notebook) to make a local copy of the script:

 ```python
 from soilice import copyConstitutiveFuns